ChristopheBouriel/Oriteddy/README.md

 ## The back-end

-The back-end has been provided by Openclassrooms as part of a project for the Junior Web Develepper training.
+The back-end has been provided by Openclassrooms as part of a project for my Junior Web Develepper training.
 You can find the Github repository by following this link :
 https://github.com/OpenClassrooms-Student-Center/JWDP5